w3f/polkadot-wiki/docs/general/polkadot-direction.md

 [XCMP](../learn/learn-xcm.md) is the transport layer for delivering XCM messages.
 It gives the transportation method and a secure route but not a framework for binding agreements.

-[XCM](../learn/learn-xcm-transport.md) is a format, a language of intention abstract over functionality common within chains.
+[XCM](../learn/learn-xcm-transport.md) is a format, a language of intention abstracted over functionality common within chains.
 It creates an expressive language of what you intend to do or want to happen.
 XCM messages are transported between different chains using XCMP.
 Ideally, in a fully trustless environment, strong guarantees ensure chains faithfully interpret XCM messages.
 We